cconsta1/cconsta1.github.io/_pages/about.md

   - /about.html
 ---

-Chrysovalantis Constantinou is a researcher in computational physics and machine learning.
-He was most recently a Postdoctoral Research Fellow in Medical Imaging AI at the Computation-based Science and Technology Research Center (CaSToRC), The Cyprus Institute, working on predictive modeling from MRI and dental X-ray data.
+Chrysovalantis Constantinou is an interdisciplinary nuclear physicist working in ab initio nuclear theory, machine learning, and scientific software development.
+His research spans computational many-body methods for nuclear structure and applied machine learning in physics, medical imaging AI, and osteoarchaeology.

-Previously, he held research appointments at The Cyprus Institute (STARC) and conducted postdoctoral research at Yale University.
-He received a PhD in Theoretical Nuclear Physics from the University of Notre Dame, focusing on ab initio nuclear structure calculations and high-performance scientific computing, with research interests spanning ab initio nuclear theory and applied machine learning for quantitative modeling.
+He has held research appointments at The Cyprus Institute and Yale University, and has been a visiting researcher at Université Libre de Bruxelles.
+He earned a PhD in Physics from the University of Notre Dame.
+He has contributed to projects spanning fundamental physics, applied machine learning, and open-science initiatives.